ozshy/cash/README.md

 5. The code should generate all tables and figures that rely on the data (.rds) files.

-Finally, additional information on data sources is provided in the file: Cash Survey (JEL) Data Readme file.pdf on this site.
+Finally, additional information on data sources is provided in the file: ReadMe.pdf on this site.